-- Pitse is a pioneer in the world of classical music, and not just because this go-getter is only 27 years old.
+Pitse is a pioneer in the world of classical music, and not just because this go-getter is only 27 years old.
 In terms of diversity, classical music has lagged far behind most other kinds of music.
-A 2017 study about the most respected orchestras worldwide found that only 5 of the 100 most sought-after conductors were women.
-There are relatively few people of color on the podium as well.
-About 80 percent of classical music conductors in the U.S., for example, are white. - ® What's on the program at an Anchored Sound performance?
+A 2017 study about the most prestigious orchestras worldwide found that only 5 of the 100 most sought-after conductors were women.
+(That might sound ludicrously lopsided.
+But it's an improvement over the statistics from 2013, when the top 100 included just 1 female conductor!)

+^(B) What's on the program at an Anchored Sound performance?
 Audiences might get to hear pieces written by Mzilikazi Khumalo, Phelelani Mnomiya, or Sibusiso Njeza.
 If these names are new to you, you're not alone.
-At classical music concerts, it's more common to hear music written centuries ago by European composers like Mozart and Beethoven, but Pitse wants listeners to know that classical music is alive and well in Africa, so the group's repertoire focuses on African composers. - © Musical mastery runs in Pitse's family.
+At classical music concerts, it's more common to hear music written centuries ago by European composers like Mozart and Beethoven, but Pitse wants listeners to know that classical music is alive and well in Africa, so the group's repertoire focuses on African composers.

+© But music called to Pitse...and she listened.
+In 2017, she started a choir, selecting young singers who had exceptional talent and big aspirations but were from disadvantaged communities and therefore had limited opportunities for success.
+She says the experience has been transformative for these young people, allowing them a chance to develop their gifts, build their confidence, and realize their dreams.
+Now that's something worth singing about!

+O Musical mastery runs in Pitse's family.
 Her grandfather was a jazz band conductor and choir director who played the trumpet.
 So you might guess that she picked up the baton as soon as she was old enough to stand.
 However, music wasn't even her first career path, and unlike most conductors, she didn't go through years of formal training before taking the stage.
-Although she enjoyed singing as a child and learned to play the English horn at age 12, she also excelled at drawing and chose to become an architect. - D But music called to Pitse...and she listened.
-In 2017, she started a choir, selecting young singers who had exceptional talent and big aspirations.
-They were from disadvantaged communities and therefore had limited opportunities for success.
-She says the experience has been transformative for these young people, allowing them a chance to develop their gifts, build their confidence, and realize their dreams.
-Now that's something worth singing about!
+Although she enjoyed singing as a child and learned to play the English horn at age 12, she also excelled at drawing and chose to become an architect.

 Now that you have read the article, indicate whether you agree or disagree with this statement.
 People who are willing to stand out help to bring about change.

-Retell this story from the point of view of a journalist who is interviewing Ofentse Pitse.
+Retell this story from the perspective of a journalist who is interviewing Ofentse Pitse.
 Indicate what questions the reporter might ask Pitse, as well as the answers she might give.
 Be sure to include information from the Article, as well as vocabulary terms and descriptive phrases, in your response.

-Otzi the Iceman (1080L)
+Otzi the Iceman (1180L)